 My Teaching Philosophy

 I believe that all children have the right to a personalised education which helps them to build confidence, realise their potential and lead a happy and fulfilling life.
-Each child is an individual who learns in a way and a pace which is unique to them: our job, as education professionals, is to understand and appreciate each child’s uniqueness and to use this to help them find ways to succeed.
+Each child is an individual who learns in a way and a pace which is unique to them: our job, as education professionals, is to understand and appreciate each child’s uniqueness and to use this to help them find ways to thrive.

 Read More